ruchitadas-18/ruchitadas-18/README.md

 Hi My name is Ruchita Das
 ============================

-Android developer | Ux UI developer | Cyber Enthusiastic
+Ux UI developer | Cyber Enthusiastic
 --------------------------------------------------------

 I'm in my final year of a Btech programme in computer science with a focus on Cyber Security and Digital Forensic.
 My interests also include writing articles and drawing anime.
 Despite the fact that I am a cyber student, I have a preference for development.
 I am trilingual speaker namely Hindi, English, and Bengali.